AWS EC2 Storage

 • Instance type of an instance determines the size of the instance store available for the instance and the type of hardware used for the instance store volumes.

-• Instance store volumes are included as part of the instance’s hourly cost.
+• Instance store volumes are included as part of the instance’s usage cost.

 • Some instance types use solid-state drives (SSD) to deliver very high random I/O performance, which is a good option when storage with very low latency is needed, but the data does not need to be persisted when the instance terminates or architecture is fault tolerant.